ross-p-smith/apim-cloud-native-deployment/README.md

-# Deploying API Management artefacts in a cloud native manner
+# Deploying API Management artifacts in a cloud native manner

 This repository creates an Azure Kubernetes Service and an API Management to demonstrate how you would use the Kubernetes API to create APIs in API Management